mrossinek/cobib/src/cobib/man/cobib-getting-started.7.md

 Entries can be deleted using *cobib-delete(1)*, edited manually using *cobib-edit(1)* or in bulk using *cobib-modify(1)*.

-coBib can associated a _note_ file with each entry which can be managed using the *cobib-note(1)* command.
+coBib can associate a _note_ file with each entry which can be managed using the *cobib-note(1)* command.

 Finally, an interactive review of the database can be performed using *cobib-review(1)*.